AElfProject/AElf/docs-sphinx/reference/acs/acs10.md

 The dividend pool of the main chain and the side chain is built by implementing ACS10.

-The dividend pool provided by the Treasury contract implementing ACS10 is on the main chain.
+The dividend pool provided by the ``Treasury contract`` implementing ACS10 is on the main chain.

-The dividend pool provided by the ACS10 contract implementing ACS10 is on the side chain.
+The dividend pool provided by the ``Consensus contract`` implementing ACS10 is on the side chain.